 What is the most important information I should know about orlistat (Alli)?

-Do not take this medication if you are allergic to orlistat, or if you have gallbladder problems, or chronic malabsorption syndrome (an inability to absorb food and nutrients properly).
+You should not take this medication if you are allergic to orlistat, if you are pregnant, or if you have gallbladder problems or chronic malabsorption syndrome (an inability to absorb food and nutrients properly).

 Orlistat is only part of a complete program of treatment that also includes diet, exercise, and weight control.
 Your daily intake of fat, protein, and carbohydrates should be evenly divided over all of your daily meals.
 Follow your diet, medication, and exercise routines very closely.